 Mark has advised:

-- Auckland Waterfront Development Agency Limited in relation to all property aspects of the $1BN Wynyard Central development, including negotiating development agreements with Precinct Properties (for the development of 50,000 m2 of commercial offices), with Willis Bond (for the development of $500M+ of apartments), with Fu Wah (for the development of a 200 room 5 star hotel to be operated by Park Hyatt) and with Auckland Theatre Company (for the development of the new Waterfront Theatre).
-Mark is currently advising Waterfront Auckland in relation to the development of a mixed use marine/residential site
+- Panuku Development Auckland on all property aspects of the $1b Wynyard Central development, including negotiating development agreements with Precinct Properties (for the development of 50,000m2 of commercial offices), with Willis Bond (for the development of $500m+ of apartments), with Fu Wah (for the development of a 200 room, 5 star hotel to be operated by Park Hyatt) and with Auckland Theatre Company (for the development of the new Waterfront Theatre).
+Mark has advised Panuku Development Auckland in relation to the development of a mixed use marine/residential site

-- Augusta Capital on its property acquisitions and syndications including the purchase of Building C, Spark City for $69.5M, and Southgate Shopping Centre for $58.5M
+- Augusta Capital on its property acquisitions and syndications including the purchase of Building C, Spark City for $69.5m, the Value Add Portfolio for $110m+ and Southgate Shopping Centre for $58.5m

 - a Chinese investor on its purchase of Kawarau Falls Station in Queenstown (comprising three hotels and separate apartment buildings)